phiryll/phiryll.github.io/docs/rules-of-thumb.md

 if( value == null ) { return null; }
 ```

-I can't begin to describe how much this bothers me.
-Yes, the
-programmer has kept an exception from reaching the UI, or otherwise
+This is very, very bad.
+Yes, the programmer has kept an exception from
-immediately disrupting the system.
-But they've done something far
+reaching the UI, or otherwise immediately disrupting the system.
+But
-worse - they've allowed it to continue through the system
+they've done something far worse - they've allowed bad data to
+_silently_ continue through the system unchallenged.
+Now it's
-unchallenged.
-Now the system is producing bad output, but there's no
-exception or logging to let anyone know.
-The last major system I
+producing bad output, but there's no exception or logging to let
-worked on had a lot of this, and people's lives were potentially at
+anyone know.
+A project I worked on had a lot of this, and people's
-risk.
+lives were at risk.
 There is no excuse for this.
-At the very least, an error should
+At the very least, an
-be logged.
+error should be logged.

 That segues nicely into situation #2.
 On that same project, we were
-actually instructed to **remove** the logging of errors, because it
+told to **remove** error logging, because it gave the field engineers
-gave the field engineers the impression that our product wasn't
+the impression that our product wasn't working (the actual language
-working (the actual language was more along the lines of "It's #%^").
-Rather than educate our own employees at customer sites what a logged
+was more along the lines of "It's #%^").
+Rather than educate our own
-error might mean, we decided to hide the bugs.
-At the very least, this
-is unethical.
-And, you can't fix bugs of which you are unaware.
+employees, management decided to remove error logging.
+This is
+exceedingly unethical.
+Ironically, making the project seem like it had
+no errors caused it to accumulate even more errors instead, errors
+which could no longer be found.